← MRI Terms

 Step 3: Look for the Level and Side

-“Left L5-S1 foraminal stenosis” may matter more if your symptoms are on the left and match the L5 or S1 nerve pattern.
+For example: left L5-S1 foraminal stenosis, right C5-6 disc protrusion, central L4-5 canal stenosis.
+“Left L5-S1 foraminal stenosis” matters more if your symptoms are on the left and fit the L5 or S1 nerve pattern.

 Step 4: Separate Disc, Bone, Joint, and Nerve Findings